 MM isn’t really a “bone cancer.”
 Yes, MM originates in your bone marrow.
 But MM is really more specific than a bone cancer.
 MM isn’t even really a blood cancer either.
 As the links below discuss, blood is made up of

 MM should really be called “plasma cell myeloma” because MM is a cancer of the plasma cells.
 MM happens when plasma cells reproduce uncontrollably.

 Have you been diagnosed with MM?
 What stage?
 What symptoms are you experiencing?
 Bone pain?
 Anemia (low red blood cells…)?
 Kidney damage?

 Bone health is fundemental to all MMers.
-Click the link below to access a Bone Health guide for FREE, no strings attached:
+Click the link below to access a Bone Health guide:

 In vertebrates, it is composed of blood cells suspended in blood plasma.
 Plasma, which constitutes 55% of blood fluid, is mostly water (92% by volume), and contains dissipated proteins, glucose, mineral ions, hormones, carbon dioxide (plasma being the main medium for excretory product transportation), and blood cells themselves..

 The blood cells are mainly